kentcodes/ChatDepEd/README.md

 Note: Running `npm test` will fail until all dependencies, including `react-scripts`, are installed.

 The app contains skeleton components for phases outlined in the project description, including authentication, dashboard, data repository, and administrative reports.
+The dashboard integrates placeholder tools for searching records, uploading documents, exporting data, viewing the audit log, and displaying notifications.